-While international buyers weren’t able to be present at Karaka for New Zealand Bloodstock’s National Yearling Sale this week, Te Akau principal David Ellis ensured an international flavour wasn’t missing.
+While international buyers weren’t able to be present at Karaka for NZB’s National Yearling Sale this week, Te Akau principal David Ellis ensured an international flavour wasn’t missing.

 The leading buyer was given instructions to purchase the best filly on the complex by Coolmore Principal John Magnier, and he believes he did just that when securing Lot 94, the Zoustar filly out of Group One performer Scintillula, from Pencarrow Stud’s Book 1 draft for $800,000.

 While Te Akau has trained for the global thoroughbred powerhouse in the past, Ellis said this is the first time Magnier has purchased a yearling in partnership with Ellis’ New Zealand operation.

 “John Magnier, who owns Coolmore Stud, said that he wanted to support Karaka this year and he wanted to take a share in my best filly,” Ellis said.

 “He has got a good-sized share in the Zoustar filly with Te Akau as we thought that she was the best horse in the sale.”

 Coolmore Stud stand Group One-producing sire Fastnet Rock, and Ellis said Magnier has been impressed with the deeds of his six-time Group One-winning daughter Avantage, who is trained by Te Akau’s Jamie Richards.

 “I think the Magnier family have been very impressed with the job we have done with Avantage, who has won more Group Ones than any other Fastnet Rock,” Ellis said.